KumarRobotics/ouster_decoder/README.md

 The decoder only supports LEGACY and single return profile.
 Currently there's no plan for dual return profile.

+## Important

+The timestamp of both the cloud and image message is the time of the last column, not the first column.
+This is different from the official driver, which uses timestamp of the first column.

 ## Usage

 Run the ouster driver